Preppy

 Include

-How do you include other content?
-With a Python function or method call.
+You can include other content with a Python function or method call.

 If you want to include totally static content, it’s as easy as this: